Cleosetric/RMMV_BattleMechanic/README.md

 - Change Enemy battler sprite idle, and move when attacking

 **WIP FEATURE LIST:**
-- Add Tag <FLY> to enemy to tag its flying , <GROUND> to tag ground enemy
-- Add Tag <IMOVABLE> to tag enemy is imovable

 - Add Distance HUD to Enemy
 - Add Enemy Detailed Information
 - Add Enemy Selection Target Locking by Range